-The Sustainability Awards, which were launched in 2016, quantify and acknowledge the positive impacts of our largest customers for their commitment to environmental sustainability.
+The Sustainability Awards, which were launched in 2016 and are hosted by our Key Accounts Section, quantify and acknowledge the positive impacts of our largest customers for their commitment to environmental sustainability.
 Their efforts in Energy Efficiency, Water Conservation, Electrification of Transportation, and Demand Response contribute directly to a Los Angeles that is environmentally healthy and economically prosperous.

 Please read on for more information about current and past honorees.